Chymyst/chymyst-core/docs/roadmap.md

  3 * 5 - implement automatic thread fusion for static molecules?

  5 * 5 - is it possible to implement distributed execution by sharing the join pool with another machine (but running the reaction sites only on the master node)?
+Use Paxos, Raft, or other consensus algorithm to ensure consistency?

  3 * 4 - LAZY values on molecules?
 By default?
 What about pattern-matching then?
 Probably need to refactor SyncMol and AsyncMol into non-case classes and change some other logic. — Will not do now.
 Not sure that lazy values on molecules are important as a primitive.
 We can always simulate them using closures.